2026 FutureProof Program

 Steven O'Donoghue, Manager, Sales and Applications, Packaging & Hygiene Solutions/Sales, APAC, Kemira (Australia & New Zealand)

+This interactive Xchange Roundtable explores how leadership and soft skills drive sustainable performance, quality improvement, and workforce engagement in the pulp, paper and packaging industry.
 Using the 3Cs framework — Commitment, Capability and Culture the session highlights how visible leadership, strong problem-solving capability, and a culture of ownership embed sustainability into everyday work.
 Practical manufacturing examples demonstrate how purpose-led leadership connects operational excellence, environmental outcomes, and people resilience.

 Delegates will participate in small-group discussions to explore real workplace challenges and identify the leadership capabilities needed to build high-performing, resilient teams.